edxu96/RexNet/docs/PhD/README.md

 For example, to liberalize the electricity generation market, the periodic double auction has been used in day-ahead market to find the equilibrium, and other facilitating markets are needed.
 However, small-scale prosumers, which refer to the participants who can be either supply or consume in low power rate, cannot participate directly due to three requirements.
 First of all, it is hard to anticipate and express the demand and supply curves for future units.
 Even if they manage to provide, the periodic clearings require them to present in the market at the same time.
 Also, transactions are not instantaneous.
 Additionally, the complexity from the existence of market families is another challenge for home-own generation business.
 The flexibility in demand side can be the solution to many problems.
 Many kinds of demand response programs have been designed to invite small-scale prosumers to participate, but the resulted flexibility is not enough.

 The most important function of Rex is the __quantity discovery__, which is similar the concept of price discovery in limit order markets for financial assets.
-The fundamental values of financial assets can be discovered as transaction prices because the market incentive participants to reveal their private information.
-The process creates knowledge by incorporating dispersed information. [_maloney2003complexity_] Likewise, prosumers are encouraged to take advantage of their information about the global condition in RexNet.
+The consensus values of financial assets can be discovered as transaction prices because the market incentive participants to reveal their private information. [_birchler2007information_] The process creates knowledge by incorporating dispersed information in high speed. [_maloney2003complexity_] Likewise, prosumers are encouraged to take advantage of their information about the aggregated prosumptions in RexNet.
 That way, deviations from power balance can be eliminated in high speed without necessity for centralized monitoring.

 The main difference of Rex is the lack of responsible party for satisfying uninformed demand.
 For example, utility companies are not obliged to satisfy demand in peak hours.
 If someone does not have the reservation to consume or supply, he/she has to be responsible himself/herself.

 ## 2. What is RHPO

 Take energy systems, including power systems, for example, they can be represented by figure `a`, showing the supply chain from extractions to end-uses.
 The key stage is the distribution of energy from the supply side to the demand side.
 Alternatively, the system can be restructured using figure `b` by introducing RexNet.
 Prosumers can be modeled as three parts. __Clients__ are used to simulate the ultimate need of the prosumer, which can be expressed by stochastic processes.
 For example, the temperature of the room. __Continuous provision plants (CPPs)__ are underlying physical and economical systems with inputs being energy mainly and output to meet	the	needs	of clients.
 For example, a electricity-driven heat pump and pipes to supply heat to the room.
 It is __coordinators__ who control CPPs and participate in Rex whose objectives are to make more profit (or lower costs), satisfy needs and respect constraints at the same time.
 The direct participation of small-scale prosumers is a critical premise for this structure, so that there is no friction between these three parts because they refer to the same prosumer.
+In addition, CPPs may correlate with each other so they must be modeled by an aggregated CPPs controlled by one coordinator to satisfy several clients.
+For example, the space heating system for multi-dwelling buildings must be modeled by MIMO.
 The distribution of assets must rely on __delivery networks__.

 ![](../../images/1-3.png)

-In this project we are interested in both the market and prosumers, which therefore have to be modeled as a __multi-agent system__, because prosumers have diverging information and interests. [_shoham2009multiagent_] There is no centralized manager knowing all the variable outcomes and controlling everything, so the market clearing process needs to be optimized in a distributed manner, so prosumers coordinate with each other through RexNet. __Agent-based models__ are used to represent heterogeneous prosumers, and their interactions through RexNet are demonstrated by __discrete event simulations__. [_lebaron2001builder_], [_iori2012agent_]
+In this project we are interested in both the market and prosumers, which therefore have to be modeled as a __multi-agent system__, because prosumers have diverging information and interests. [_shoham2009multiagent_] There is no centralized manager knowing all the variable outcomes and controlling everything, so the market clearing process needs to be optimized in a distributed manner, so prosumers coordinate with each other through RexNet. __Agent-based models__ are used to represent heterogeneous prosumers, and their interactions through RexNet are demonstrated by __discrete event simulations__. [iori2012agent](#reference)

 Clients are endowed with prosumptions, the quantity of which are simulated with similar patterns to historical data.
 Because they don't know the precise quantity in advance, they will forecast based on the current information, the processes of which are simulated as well.
 Once their forecasts update, they will convey differences to coordinators, who are obliged to react to it before the gate closure.
 High-resolution models of CPPs are known to corresponding coordinators only, in order to protect the privacy.
 Future outputs can be predicted from CPP models and planned inputs.
 Then, coordinators modify plans, participate in Rex and respond to clients.
 The decisions can be optimized by the program called __receding horizon plan & order management (RHPO)__, which has similar structures to model predictive control problems. [_rawlings2019model_].
 Coordinators can be seen as intermediaries between clients and the market, which resembles the intermediation theory of firms. [_spulber1996market_] Overall, the states of RexNet are changed instantaneously at separate time points when some coordinator submits order according to its RHPO instructions.

+make-take management

 Specifically, there are many stochastic simulation programs used in this project.
 For example: